marknelsonengineer/empire/DESIGN.md

 I agree that Globals should be used with utmost care, and functions should clearly scope out the variables they use via an API, locals, what have you.

-Another way to manage this is to carefully the creation of Singletons.
+Another way to manage this is to carefully contreol the creation of Singletons.
 We aren't letting just any variable, say `auto i`, to be used as a global iterator.

 The important thing is to remember the overall goal: clarity